boobaGreen/S2I-ORIZON-SOLIDITY/README.md

-      ✔ should revert if trying to close a trip by a non-provider ✔ should revert if trying to close a trip that does not exist ✔ should revert if trying to close a trip that has already been closed Withdraw Funds
+      ✔ should revert if trying to close a trip by a non-provider ✔ should revert if trying to close a trip that does not exist ✔ should revert if trying to close a trip that has already been closed ✔ should close a trip with multiple clients and transfer funds to the provider Withdraw Funds
       ✔ should allow the provider to withdraw funds
       ✔ should revert if there are no funds to withdraw

+    23 passing (3s)
 ```

 ---